-The proposed sale is located approximately 24 miles southwest of the Fairbanks Forestry office in the Nenana Ridge Road Area south of the Parks Highway.
-The unit is within the Fairbanks North Star Borough.
-The proposed sales are located within Sections 28, 29 & 33, Township 2 South, Range 5 West, Fairbanks Meridian.
+The proposed sale is located approximately 30 miles southwest of the Fairbanks Forestry of-fice in the Nenana Ridge Road Area south of the Parks Highway.
+The unit is not within any organized Borough.
+The proposed sales are located within Section 10, Township 3 South, Range 6 West, Fairbanks Meridian.
 The sale area is shown on the attached map and is within the United States Geological Survey 1:63,360 Quadrangle map titled Fairbanks C-4.
-The unit may be accessed via 0.7 miles of Nenana Ridge Forest Road.
+The unit may be accessed from Parks Highway Mile 328, then 8.8 miles on Nenana Ridge Forest Road, then 1.5 miles on Upper Grouse Forest Road, then 0.4 miles on an existing spur road.
+Operator must construct 0.6 miles of new spur road to reach the sale (within Section 15, which is part of TVSF).